 Certain property characteristics add time, challenges, and cost to the inspection process:

-- Older buildings often require more in-depth analysis of aging systems, deferred maintenance, and materials that may no longer meet current code.
+- Older buildings often require more in-depth analysis of aging systems and deferred maintenance.

 - Properties with visible damage or a history of neglect require more careful documentation and may necessitate expanded scope.